Youl family: John Youl (1932–2009)

 John was successful motor racing driver and pastoralist.
 He created the Symmons Plains Raceway out of part of the family estate.

 Simon Youl (1965– )

 Simon Youl is a former professional tennis player.
 He represented Australia at the 1984 Olympic Games and was World No. 80 at the height of his career.

 Andrew Youl (1963– )

 Andrew Youl is a former prominent Tasmanian grazier, having owned and operated Symmons Plains Estate until its eventual sale in 2011.

 Audrey Youl

 Audrey Youl (née Moore) is a former Olympic swimmer.
 Under her maiden name Moore she competed at the 1984 Los Angeles Olympic Games, in 100m and 200m backstroke and 200m relay.
 She came 6th in 100m and 16th in 200m, and the Australian relay team was disqualified.
 She also competed at two Commonwealth games (1982 and 1986), getting bronze in the 100m backstroke in 1982.
 She married Andrew Youl, older brother of Simon Youl.

-Andrew and Audrey Youl had two sons; Nicholas John Charles Youl and Hamish Alexander Moore Youl, the former being the eldest.